stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The final piece of the jigsaw is to create an adapter that combines a loader with a data-source:
+The final piece of the jigsaw is to create an _adapter_ that combines a resource loader with a data-source:

 ```java
 static <T, R> Function<String, R> of(DataSource src, ResourceLoader<T, R> loader) {